Quickstart: API

 Step 3: Consolidate memories (reflect)

-Section titled “Step 4: Forget an entity”Use the entity_id from a recall response to remove a specific memory:
+Section titled “Step 4: Forget a memory”Use the memory-id from a recall response to remove a specific memory:

 Next steps

-Section titled “Next steps”- Concepts — understand semantic layers, bitemporality, and the knowledge graph
+Section titled “Next steps”- Concepts — understand semantic layers, temporal queries, and the knowledge graph

 - API Reference — full endpoint documentation with request/response schemas